 This drug comes with several precautions.

-The use of Onfi with medications known as opioids can cause severe side effects.
+Risks if used with opioids: The use of Onfi with opioid medications can cause severe side effects.
 These effects can include sedation (extreme drowsiness or tiredness) and respiratory depression (slow and weak breathing).
-They can also include coma, and, in some cases, death.
+They can also include coma and, in some cases, death.

 Other precautions